Best 1 Percent Commission Realtors (2024 Rankings)

 How can 1% commission agents charge such low rates?

-Most 1% commission agents create savings by altering the traditional brokerage model.
-For example, Clever partner agents are willing to provide full service for a lower commission because Clever sends them more business at no up-front cost.
-Other low commission brokers, like Redfin, create savings by using technology and a team-based service model so agents can handle more customers.
+Most 1% commission agents achieve savings by modifying the traditional brokerage model.
+For instance, Clever Partner Agents offer full service at a lower commission because Clever provides them with more business at no upfront cost.
+Other low-commission brokers, like Redfin, utilize technology and a team-based service model, allowing agents to manage more clients efficiently.

 How much can you save with a 1% commission realtor?